Sarah Lucas: Work

 Lucas was included in the 1988 group exhibition Freeze along with contemporary artists including Angus Fairhurst, Damien Hirst, and Gary Hume.
 In 1990, Lucas co-organized the East Country Yard Show with Henry Bond, in which she also exhibited.
 Her first two solo exhibitions in 1992 were titled The Whole Joke and Penis Nailed to a Board.
 It was in the early 1990s when Lucas began using furniture as a substitute for the human body, usually with crude genital punning.
-Created for a show organised by fellow artist Georg Herold at Portikus, Au Naturel (1994) is an assemblage of objects—a mattress, a bucket, a pair of melons, oranges and a cucumber—that suggest male and female body parts.
+Created for a show organized by fellow artist Georg Herold at Portikus, Au Naturel (1994) is an assemblage of objects—a mattress, a bucket, a pair of melons, oranges and a cucumber—that suggest male and female body parts.
 For six months in 1993, Lucas and fellow artist Tracey Emin rented a retail space in east London, The Shop, where they made artworks, ranging from printed mugs to T-shirts with slogans, and put them on sale.
 In works such as Bitch (table, T-shirt, melons, and vacuum-packed smoked fish, 1995), she merges tabloid culture with the economy of the ready-made.
 In earlier work, she had displayed enlarged pages from the Sunday Sport newspaper.
 Through her career, Lucas has continued to appropriate everyday materials (including, for example, freshly made fried eggs) to make works that use humour, visual puns and sexual metaphors of sex, death, Englishness and gender.